Miroslav Manolov

-Manolov has appeared in Bulgaria's top flight for CSKA Sofia, Cherno More Varna and Litex Lovech having also represented Romanian club Târgu Mureș.
+Manolov appeared in Bulgaria's top flight for CSKA Sofia, Cherno More Varna and Litex Lovech, having also represented Romanian club Târgu Mureș.

 Career

 Early career

 Born in Sopot, Miroslav Manolov start his football career in the local club Metalik.
 He made his debut for the team in the Bulgarian third division in the year 2000 when he was only 15.

 CSKA Sofia

 Manolov made his debut during the 2003–04 season on 28 October 2003 in a match of Bulgarian Cup against Pirin Blagoevgrad, coming on as a substitute for Krasen Valkov.
 Unfortunately a little while after that he broke his leg in a match for the reserve squad and he could not play football for half a year.

 In March 2005 Manolov was loaned out to Conegliano German, where he displays his ability to score.
 Manolov became the West B PFG's top goalscorer for the 2005–06 season with 19 goals in 25 matches.
 He returned to CSKA at the end of the season.
 On 27 August 2006, Manolov scored his only league goal for CSKA in a 4–0 home win over Spartak Varna.